ericoporto/ags-manual-wiki/acintro2.md

 **Trying out the game**

-Ok, we've slogged away at making our room - now it's about time to give it a go.
+OK, we've slogged away at making our room - now it's about time to give it a go.
 Press F5, or click "Run" on the Build menu.
 This will save your work and launch the game!
 Once loaded, you should see your room with the character in it.